 Cursor:

-- Popular Languages: Cursor AI supports the most commonly used programming languages like Go, Python, JavaScript, Java, and C#.
-It focuses on providing deep context-aware suggestions that are tailored to these widely used languages.
+- Popular Languages: Cursor supports widely used languages like Go, Python, JavaScript, Java, and C#.
+Mostly, it provides context-aware recommendations catered to these common languages.

 Copilot:

-- Extensive Language Support: Copilot stands out for its broad support across a wide range of languages.
-It covers not only common ones like Python, JavaScript, TypeScript, and Go, but also supports less common languages like Rust, Haskell, and Lua.
+- Extensive Language Support: Copilot supports a wide range of languages, from common ones like Python, JavaScript, and Go to niche ones like Rust, Haskell, and Lua.

-- Powered by GitHub: Since Copilot is trained on GitHub’s vast codebase, it provides strong support even for niche languages, making it a great choice if you work in multiple languages or less common ones.
+- Powered by GitHub: Since trained on GitHub’s vast codebase, Copilot provides suggestions even for less common languages, ideal for developers working across multiple technologies.

 Performance